nepi-engine/nepi_rui/README.md

         cp etc/resolv.conf ~/mnt/rootfs/etc/resolv.conf
         sudo chroot ~/mnt/rootfs /bin/bash

+Once this is complete, you can proceed to install dependencies and set up the Python virtual environment as below.
+When finished unmount and eject the SD card and put it back in the device

+### Preparing the target

+Ensure the ROS dependencies and Python virtual env are installed to the target.

-Once the SD card is mounted, go to the directory where the package is located and create the venv
+1. Go to the directory where the package is located and install ROS dependencies

         cd /opt/numurus/ros/share/numurus_rui
+        rosdep install --from-paths . --ignore-src --rosdistro kinetic

+1. Create and populate the venv

         python -m virtualenv venv

-Unmount and eject the SD card and put it back in the device
+        . prodenv.sh
+        pip install -r requirements.txt

+### Running on the target

 To run the webserver in production on the device, run the following in separate terminals: